a-gram/audioneex/docs/examples.rst

 ^^^^^^^^

 All of the examples use an implementation of the :class:`DataStore` interface based on key-value databases.
-These implementations can be found in the ``DAO`` directory.
+These implementations can be found in the ``src/dbdrivers`` directory.
 The following drivers are provided:

 * ``TCDataStore`` - This driver provides access to `Tokyo Cabinet